 This results in increased temperatures on the focal point, creating tissue coagulation to stimulate collagen production and targeted fat reduction.
 There is no damage to the surrounding skin or tissue except only at the focal point.

 As a result, HIFUs are able to target deep skin layers to cause tightening and lift the face without needles or surgery.
 Here’s an important point to note.
 Best results are at 12 weeks, as collagen production and tightening takes time.

 - V-shape facelift

 - Jowl reduction (tightens and reduces saggy jowls)

 Who is most suitable for a HIFU, HIFU vs Thermage

 I usually choose my patients carefully according to face shapes and conditions.
 In general, HIFUs are more suitable for people with a heavier lower face, prominent jowls, or excess facial fats.

 HIFU – or Ulthera as some know it as – has been compared with the popular Thermage.
 Thermage is more suitable for patients with more skin laxity, fine facial lines, and a thinner face.

-What are the differences between HIFUs?
+What are the differences between the type of HIFUs?

-Too often have I encountered a patient asking, ‘why is your HIFU more expensive than what my friend did?’.
+Too often have I encountered a patient asking, ‘why is your type of HIFU more expensive than what my friend did?’.
 The reason for this is because there are different types of Ultrasound machines, which also mean different efficacies and results.